Rada of the Belarusian Democratic Republic: Formation

+In order to secure institutional consolidation and international recognition, the Rada decided on the same day (25 March) to issue an appeal to the German Emperor, stating:

+The Rada of the Belorussian People’s Republic, as the regular representation of the Belorussian people, expresses its deepest gratitude to Your Imperial Majesty for the liberation of Belorussia by the German Army from the unbearable yoke of foreign anarchy and oppression.
+The Rada has declared the independence of the whole and indivisible Belorussia, and entreats your Imperial Majesty for assistance in its task of strengthening the independence of the State and indivisibility of the country in union with the German Empire.
+Only under the protection of the German Empire can our country anticipate happiness in the future.

+This appeal triggered a severe political crisis in the Rada of the Belarusian Democratic Republic, as not all members of the Rada supported such close cooperation with Germany.
+Vincent Hadleŭski emphasized that the appeal was a mistake, a consequence of the difficult situation in which the Belarusian people found themselves at the time.
+The telegram was also criticized by Symon Rak-Michajłoŭski.
+Paluta Badunova and Tamaš Hryb withdrew from the People’s Secretariat of the Belarusian Democratic Republic in protest against the sending of the telegram and formed the Belarusian Socialist-Revolutionary Party.

-Germany did not give official recognition to Belarus and hindered the activities of the institutions of the Belarusian Democratic Republic.
+German Government did not give official recognition to Belarus and hindered the activities of the institutions of the Belarusian Democratic Republic.
 Nevertheless, the Rada managed to start organising its governing bodies in different parts of the country as well as working on establishing a national Belarusian army and a national education system.

 The Rada established official diplomatic contacts with several states including Finland, the Ukrainian People's Republic, Czechoslovakia, the Baltic States, Turkey and others.

 With the approach of Bolshevik armies to Minsk the Rada was forced to relocate to Vilnius, then to Hrodna and eventually, upon coordination with the Republic of Lithuania, to Kaunas.